 In a medium-large saucepan, combine butter, brown sugar, and Karo syrup.
 Cook over medium high heat, stirring frequently, until the mixture comes to a boil.

 Let it boil on medium high heat for 5 minutes.

 Remove from heat and, stirring quickly, whisk in salt, soda, cream of tartar and peanuts (I didn’t use peanuts this time because I was making it for a preschool party).
 The caramel mixture will become light and foamy.

 Immediately, pour the caramel over the popped corn and stir to coat.

-Spread onto the sheet pan and, if you like a little salt with your sweet, lightly sprinkle with coarse salt.
+Spread on to the sheet pan and, if you like a little salt with your sweet, lightly sprinkle with course salt.

 Put it in the container quick!!!
 This makes a really great gift in a festive tin… If there’s any left.